 vwait end

-As soon as the objects are detected in the live stream, the respective messages are sent over the object detection socket, captured in and printed to the standard output.
+As soon as objects are detected in the live stream, the respective messages will also be sent over the object detection socket, which will be read and printed to the standard output.